10 Changes You May Notice At Menopause

-There are certain changes at menopause that are obvious, but others may not be so clear.
+There are certain changes at menopause that are obvious, but others may not be as expected.

-We all know that things change at menopause, and we do our best to prepare for them, but some of these you may not be aware of.
+We know that menopause can bring many new experiences like hot flushes and night sweats, and we do our best to prepare for them, but here are some other changes you may be less aware of.

 1. The shape of your eyes may change

 The change is likely small, but it may be noticeable to you.
-You also may find that your contacts don’t feel right anymore or your vision isn’t what it used to be.
+You may find that your contacts don’t feel right any more or your vision isn’t what it used to be.

-Some women have problems with dry or scratchy eyes after menopause.
+Some women have problems with dry or scratchy eyes during menopause too.

-Because you make less oestrogen, your body might change how and where it stores fat.
-A little extra weight may show up, 2-5 lbs or more, and sticks around in your lower tummy area.
+Because you make less oestrogen, your body will change how and where it stores fat.
+A little extra weight may show up, mostly around the lower tummy area.

-It won’t cause any major health problems, but you’ll probably need to work a little harder to lose it.
+A major weight increase does have some health risks but if its just a few pounds you’ll probably just need to work out a little harder at the gym to lose it.

 3. Your bra may not fit well anymore